iftec/The-Art-of-Poi/README.md

 I used Syncopate to offer a contrast to the Arial font, it also allowed the project to not look monotonous.
 Syncopate is quite easy to read and is a modern font.

-Consistency with the Navigation Bar and Footer elements because they will be recurring elements.Having a fixed navigation bar allowed users to have access to navigation links while scrolling through the page with social media links in the Footer.
+Consistency with the Navigation Bar and Footer elements because they will be recurring elements.
+Having a fixed navigation bar allowed users to have access to navigation links while scrolling through the page with social media links in the Footer.

 Consistent imagery throughout the project, not only to help condense the text but to also give the user something to view and feel as though they can take a breath.
 Images should be relatable to the content on the page and not feel forced or out of place.

 The text will be consistent throughout the page and the content of the page aligned to the right.
-So that the user feels familiar with the site as the progress down a page.
+So that the user feels familiar with the site as they progress down a page.

-Responsive across all devices, to make images scale properly and do not end up pixelated, text is readable on all devices.
+Responsive across all devices, to make images scale properly and not end up pixelated, text is readable on all devices.
 ## Skeleton Plane
 Below is a link to the initial draft of the wireframes I created for the project and an initial conceptual idea of how everything would be structured and how everything would respond on different devices.